eRedekopp/ToneTest/Documentation/README.txt

         Descriptions of the different types of hearing tests that this application may perform, as well as explanations of how they work, how they are started by the system, and how to add new ones.

+    interaction.txt
+        Descriptions of all the different Views in this application and how the user is meant to interact with them

     mvc.txt
         Information about the "Model-View-Controller" structure of this project, and how the major components of this application interact with each other.

+    tones.txt
+        Descriptions of the different tones playable by this application and how they are implemented

+#######################
+## Project Structure ##
+#######################

+This project builds using Gradle.
+I know very little about Gradle, so don't touch the default AndroidStudio settings unless you know what you're doing.

+Most of the files in this project are organized into modules, which are explained here:

+    Files not in a module:
+        Activities and Views for the Android framework.
+Not a lot of real work happens in these files except for MainActivity and InitActivity which handle the GUI on the login and main pages.

+        Participant is a storage class to hold all of a single participant's test results

+        UtilFunctions contains various static generic functions that are used in several different files

+    Control:
+        Models and controllers for different aspects of the program (views are handled by the non-modularized View and Activity classes described above).
+These classes are described in detail in mvc.txt

+    HearingTest:
+        Everything to do with the actual hearing tests to be performed by this application.

+        Container:
+            Classes for storing the results of one or more tests

+        Test:
+            Classes representing the different types of tests that can be performed by this application.
+            See hearing-tests.txt for more information

+        Tone:
+            Classes representing the different tones that can be played by this application.
+See tones.txt for more information.

 #############################